Kubeasy LogoKubeasy

 • Use kubectl describe and kubectl events to understand what Kubernetes is seeing

-• The validation doesn't care how you fix it, only that the outcome passes — there are often multiple valid solutions
+• The validation doesn't care how you achieve it, only that the outcome passes — there are often multiple valid solutions

 On this page